-Under terms of a negotiated union contract which expires on June 30, 2015, the Company is obligated to make contributions to a union-sponsored International Brotherhood of Electrical Workers Local 1799 defined benefit pension plan (Plan identifying number is 14-6065199) covering eligible employees.
-Such contributions and expenses are based upon hours worked at a specified rate and amounted to \$96,776 in fiscal 2014 and \$98,712 in fiscal 2013.
+Under terms of a negotiated union contract which expires on June 30, 2018, the Company is obligated to make contributions to a union-sponsored International Brotherhood of Electrical Workers Local 1799 defined benefit pension plan (Plan identifying number is 14-6065199) covering eligible employees.
+Such contributions and expenses are based upon hours worked at a specified rate and amounted to \$89,198 in fiscal 2015 and \$96,776 in fiscal 2014.
 These contributions represent more than five percent of the total plan contributions.
-For the year beginning January 1, 2014, the Plan is in the "green zone" which means it is neither endangered nor critical status.
-For the year beginning January 1, 2013, the Plan was in "critical status."
-Plan Trustees entered into a Funding Improvement Plan which calls for an increase in hourly contributions starting January 1, 2016 of \$0.04 for each year for five years thereafter.
+For the years beginning January 1, 2014 and 2015, the Plan was in the "green zone" which means it is neither endangered nor critical status.
+A Funding Improvement Plan, entered into by the Plan Trustees in fiscal 2013, when the plan was in "critical status," calls for an increase in contributions starting January 1, 2016 of \$0.04 per hour for each year for five years thereafter.
+This increase is not expected to have a material impact on the Company's financial statements.

 The Company sponsors a 401(k) plan for non-union workers with employee and employer matching contributions.
-The employer match is 10% of the employee contribution and was \$47,847 and \$40,521, for fiscal years 2014 and 2013, respectively.
+The employer match is 10% of the employee contribution and was \$37,703 and \$47,847, for fiscal years 2015 and 2014, respectively.